Arcadia-Science/noveltree/README.md

 # If you're using Arcadia Science's test dataset
 nextflow run . -profile docker -params-file https://github.com/Arcadia-Science/test-datasets/raw/main/phylorthology/nextflow_parameters.json
 ```

+**NOTE: Currently the workflow only works using the docker profile.**

 Note that some form of configuration will be needed so that Nextflow knows how to fetch the required software.
 This is usually done in the form of a config profile (`YOURPROFILE` in the example command above).
 You can chain multiple config profiles in a comma-separated string.